Top 10 Thanksgiving Side Dishes of All Time

 Thanksgiving Side Dish #4: Sweet Potatoes

 I'm not a fan of those traditional "candied" sweet potatoes, but I do like the sound of Nikki's Sweet Potatoes from 101 Cookbooks, which use coconut milk to add flavor.
-I'm also drooling over Roasted Sweet Potatoes with Maple Smoked Bacon and Beer from Food Blogga and Candied Lime Sweet Potatoes from Vegan Yum Yum.
+I'm also drooling over Roasted Sweet Potatoes with Maple Smoked Bacon and Beer from Food Blogga.
+If you can't give up on your traditional sweet potatoes, check out Maryea's sweet potato casserole.
+It's vegan and gluten-free.

 Photo of Lemony Quinoa with Butternut Squash from Fat Free Vegan Kitchen